Context

 - Regular continuity stress‑tests for critical services

-Decentralized identity enables service delivery without sacrificing rights; ZK minimizes data exposure.
+Decentralized identity enables service delivery without sacrificing rights; ZK minimizes data exposure:

 - Trust requires issuer accountability and revocation.